medic/medic-docs/configuration/outbound.md

 ### relevant_to

-An "expression" (some JS code that resolves to a truthy or falsy value) that determines whether this configuration is relevant to the document that is being tested.
-The document is passed to the expression is `doc`, and is fully hydrated before being passed.
+An "expression" (some JS code that resolves to a truthy or falsy value) that determines whether this configuration is relevant to a document.
+The document is passed to the expression as `doc`, and is fully hydrated before being passed (i.e. the attached contact, its parents etc are fully attached instead of just being stubs).

-Example: you want to send a referral to an external facility tool when a CHW refers a patient:
+Example: you want to send a referral to a facility's EMR system when a CHW refers a patient:

 ```json
 {